About this Project

-I remember how often our hearts were broken by the intense poverty.
-I can still see the desperately skinny mother and her infant being cared for by ADRA worker, Kim Radford.
+I remember how often the intense poverty broke our hearts.
+I can still see the desperately skinny mother and her infant being cared for by ADRA worker Kim Radford.
 It was the first known case of AIDS in Cambodia.
-Today, ADRA continues to make a significant impact on the country, and ASAP supports a wonderful home for HIV-positive ladies and their families.
+Today, ADRA continues to significantly impact the country and ASAP supports a wonderful home for HIV-positive ladies and their families.

 There’s much more to remember.
 I remember the day of the coup, when soldiers marched through our yard, gas stations went up in flames, and tanks thundered by.
 But those are stories for another time.

 I remember the day we said our last goodbye.
 The Sabbath before, we had been thrilled to baptize new members whom our first members had taught and prepared.
 It was the day the Union finally agreed to ordain me to the gospel ministry.
 It was the day we rejoiced to return to our family in America and the day we cried to leave our family in Cambodia.
-Now I recognize deeply what a debt of gratitude we owe to AFM and those who gave and prayed for us.
-What a privilege to serve our wonderful God and those who’ve never had a chance to know Him!
+Now I deeply recognize what a debt of gratitude we owe to AFM and those who gave and prayed for us.
+What a privilege it has been to serve our wonderful God and those who had never had a chance to know Him!

 A huge thanks to each of you.
 If you would like to contact us or be part of our present prayer newsletter, you can reach us at firstname.lastname@example.org or www.BridgesforMinistry.org.

 Missionaries Who Served